jkolezyn/cert_tree/README.md

 # cert_tree
 Simple script to view a couple of x509 certificates stored in a single PEM file as a tree.
 It also enables viewing expiry date and purging expired certificates.

+Note: it builds the tree looking only at Subject and Issuer fields.
+It does NOT validate the certificate chain.

 ### Example:
 ```
 cert_tree.py -p ./certs/ca_list.pem